youngjun0627/backend.ai-agent/README.md

 | redis:6379               | Redis API access |
 | docker-registry:{80,443} | HTTP watcher API |
 | (Other hosts)            | Depending on user program requirements |

+The agent and K8s cluster should run in the same local network or VPC, and should be reachable to each other with appropriate Security Group if cluster is provisioned within Cloud Provicers.
+Agent uses NodePort service to communicate between agent and pod, so nodeport should be configured properly at K8s.